Inside Stories

 What were you looking for?

 In the beginning, I had no idea.
-I was just looking at what I could afford, and kinda coming up with pros and cons for everything.
+I was just looking at what I could afford, and kind of coming up with pros and cons for everything.
 It was messy.
-At one point, I thought I wanted to be in a co-op, because my last place was self-managed and it was kind of a pain.
+At one point, I thought I wanted to be in a co-op.
 But then I realized that was a terrible idea.
-Co-ops often had insanely high maintenance fees, and any improvements in a place had to be run by their board, which could be run by overbearing jerkoffs.
-Then I wanted something brand new, thinking it would be such a relief to live in a space where everything just works for a while, and likely there would be central heating and cooling.
+Co-ops often have insanely high maintenance fees, and any improvements had to be approved by the board, which could be run by overbearing jerkoffs.
+Then I wanted something brand new; it would be such a relief to live in a space where everything works, and there was central heating and cooling.

-After a while, I realized the space inside mattered to me most.
+After a while, I realized the interior space was what mattered the most.
 I wanted something loft-like.
 I wanted at least one big open space, and hopefully some kind of outdoor space, but wasn't getting my hopes up that I'd find it.
 I also was holding out hope I could be within running distance of Prospect Park, where I like to exercise in the warmer months.

 How did you search?
 Did you work with a broker?